 Looking Glass Rock is a very large Mountain/Rock, visible from of the Parkway.
 During the winter, it's rock faces often get covered with ice, giving the appearance of a "looking glass", especially in the early mornings.

-Looking Glass Falls is located in the Cradle of Forest area of Pisgah National Forest, near Brevard NC.
+Looking Glass Falls is located in the Cradle of Forestry area of Pisgah National Forest, near Brevard NC.
 This area was previously part of Biltmore Estate, and was sold off to the federal government after George Vanderbilt's passing.
 Logging Railroads used to come right by the waterfalls.

 Looking Glass Falls is nearly roadside.
 The parking area is alongside Highway 276, and often full during peak season.
 Be prepared to walk a bit up to the falls.